 “This study has the potential to be used as a biomarker.
 When you can establish what normal versus abnormal is with a test like this, you would eventually be able to test a drug that could potentially work to restore normal function,” says Deutsch.
 “Using an fMRI would be useful to look at brain function in real-time and this will be helpful in the future.”

 Alzheimer’s is the most common type of dementia with as many as 5 million Americans living with it in 2013.
-This number is expected to grow to 14 million people by 2050 according to the U.S. Centers for Disease Control and Prevention.
+This number is expected to grow to 14 million people by 2050 according to the

 The participating researchers hope to expand this study to better understand how memory is impacted by age.
 They want to enlist 150 older adults, who will be followed over time using imaging such as positron emission tomography or pet scans to look for additional pathology in the aging brain.